 (Panel Debate)

-This form of discussion combines the advantages of a lecture and a group discussion.
+This form of discussion combines the advantages of lecture and group discussion.

-A group of 3-5 people leads a discussion on a pre-selected topic in the presence of other participants.
+A group of 3-5 people conducts a discussion on a pre-selected topic in the presence of other participants.

-The audience enters the discussion later: they express their opinion or ask the participants questions.
+Spectators enter the discussion later: they express their opinions or ask questions to the participants.

-It should not be forgotten that the main participants in the discussion should be quite competent in this area and well prepared for a particular conversation.
-It is also important that the personal qualities of the main characters do not divert attention from the topic of discussion and that all participants have an equal opportunity to express their point of view (the speech should not last more than 3-5 minutes).
+It should not be forgotten that the main participants in the discussion must be sufficiently competent in this area and well prepared for a specific conversation.
+It is also important that the personal qualities of the main characters do not distract attention from the topic of discussion and that all participants have equal opportunity express your point of view (the speech should not last more than 3-5 minutes).

-The facilitator should ensure that the participants in the discussion do not deviate from the given topic.
+The facilitator must ensure that the discussion participants do not deviate from the given topic.
 The duration of the discussion should not exceed 1.5 hours.

 Preliminary:

-Communicate the topic of the discussion to its participants (preferably in the form of a discussion question).
+Communicate the topic of the discussion to the participants (preferably in the form of a discussion question).

 Invite experts or select them from among the students (2-3 experts in total).

-Ask all students to prepare questions for the experts and think of their own position on the topic of discussion.
+Ask all students to prepare questions for the experts and think about their own position on the topic of discussion.

-Ask the experts to prepare for a short presentation on the topic (2-3 minutes), prepare background information.
+Ask the experts to prepare for a short presentation on the topic (2-3 minutes) and prepare background information.

-Organize the audience according to the type of studio: the audience is placed in a semicircle in relation to the experts.
+Organize the audience like a studio: the audience is placed in a semicircle in relation to the experts.

 When carrying out:

-Introduce the topic of the discussion (a video clip, a quote from the press, a short story can serve as motivation ...).
+Introduce the topic of discussion (a video clip, a quote from the press, a short story can serve as motivation).

-First, experts speak on the issue (2–3 minutes each);
+First, the experts speak on the issue (2–3 minutes each);

-The host gives the floor to the audience;
+The presenter gives the floor to the audience;

-Spectators can express their opinion or ask questions to individual or all experts (no longer than 1 minute);
+Viewers can express their opinions or ask questions to individual or all experts (no longer than 1 minute);

-The host has the right to ask questions;
+The presenter has the right to ask questions;

-The presenter has the right to interrupt the speaker who has exceeded the time limit;
+The presenter has the right to interrupt a speaker who has exceeded the time limit;

 Experts answer questions as specifically and briefly as possible;

-Ask the audience to speak and ask questions.
-Keep track of time.
+Encourage audience members to speak and ask questions.
+Keep track of the time.

-Ask them to write down the questions they didn't have time to answer and pass them on to the experts.
+Ask to write down questions that you didn't have time for and pass them on to the experts.

-You can use "speech coupons" - everyone has the right to 1-2-3 performances, each time giving the leader a special coupon.
+You can use “performance coupons” - everyone has the right to 1-2-3 performances, each time giving the presenter a special coupon.

 Preliminary:

-Formulate a discussion question that provides for opposite answers (for example, “Are you for or against the death penalty?”).
+Formulate a discussion question that involves opposing answers (for example, “Are you for or against death penalty?”).

-Prepare an “opinion scale” - on the board, draw a line (scale) on which write the answer options, for example:
+Prepare a “scale of opinions” - draw a line (scale) on the board on which write the answer options, for example:

 For the death penalty / Rather for / Rather against / Against the death penalty